 Another strong group very much involved in the community is the Rossmoor Woman’s Club, in existence since 1958.
 The Friends of the Library provides strong support for the local branch Library, a county library, which serves Los Alamitos, Rossmoor, and North Seal Beach.

 Rossmoor, the name coined from Ross Cortese’s first name and the land which was partly marsh (old-timers remember hunting ducks there), is aging with grace.
 Many of the generations who grew up here have come back and are proud homeowners.

 Ross Cortese died in October 1991.
 He left behind seven Leisure World communities, the first two in Orange County, the last in Silver Spring, Maryland.
 He also developed business parks, retail centers, and non-retirement housing.
 Rossmoor, his first single-family development, was not only the foundation of his “empire” but also the jewel in his crown.

-With many thanks to Edythe Davis, Gerry Erskine, and many others who have shared information and memories with me.
-Other sources: Fred Bixby Ranch Company, Rancho Los Alamitos, Chamber of Commerce Minutes 1952, 1957, 1958, 1959; Grant Deeds Fred Bixby Ranch Company – Ross Cortese, Alona Marlowe Cortese; News-Enterprise 35th and 40th Anniversary editions, 1979 edition; Orange County Clerk’s Office; recently found multiple newspaper articles not yet identified editions or dates from 1957 to 1961 at the museum.
+Many thanks to Edythe Davis, Gerry Erskine, and many others who have shared information and memories with me.
+Other sources: Fred Bixby Ranch Company, Rancho Los Alamitos, Chamber of Commerce Minutes 1952, 1957, 1958, 1959; Grant Deeds Fred Bixby Ranch Company – Ross Cortese, Alona Marlowe Cortese; News-Enterprise 35th and 40th Anniversary editions, 1979 edition; Orange County Clerk’s Office; multiple newspaper articles not yet identified editions or dates from 1957 to 1961 at the Los Alamitos museum.